Epitaxial binding and strain effects of monolayer stanene on the Al$_{2}$O$_{3}$(0001) surface: Results

 The binding energy $E_b$ equals the total energy of the bound stanene-substrate complex $E_\text{bound}$, minus the sum of the energies of the free-standing stanene layer $E_{\text{stanene}}$ and the bare alumina slab $E_{\text{Al}_2\text{O}_3}$:

-We calculated this value both with and without the van der Waals Grimme DFT-D2 functional \cite{grimme_semiempirical_2006} to assess the importance of noncovalent interactions in the binding.
-We found that including the Grimme functional modifies the interatomic distances listed in Table~\ref{tab:struc} by less than 0.5\%, indicating that the physical structure is determined largely by chemical rather than van der Waals interactions.
-However, the binding energy increased dramatically from 0.50~eV per stanene unit cell without Grimme to 1.26~eV per unit cell with Grimme, suggesting that both noncovalent and covalent interactions are needed to fully describe the absolute magnitude of the binding energy of stanene to alumina.
+To assess the importance of noncovalent interactions in the binding, we calculated $E_b$ both with and without van der Waals dispersion corrections.
+We checked three van der Waals functionals implemented in Quantum {\sc Espresso}: the common Grimme DFT-D2 functional \cite{grimme_semiempirical_2006}; its DFT-D3 revision, which incorporates three-body interactions \cite{grimme_consistent_2010}; and the Becke--Johnson exchange-hole dipole-moment (XDM) model \cite{becke_exchange-hole_2007, otero-de-la-roza_van_2012}.
+We found that including a van der Waals functional modifies the interatomic distances listed in Table~\ref{tab:struc} by less than 0.5\%, indicating that the physical structure is determined largely by chemical rather than van der Waals interactions.
+However, the binding energy, which is 0.50~eV per stanene unit cell without dispersion effects, increase to 0.84--1.23~eV per unit cell depending on the dispersion functional used.
+The largest binding occurs with the DFT-D2 functional which is known to overbind solids \cite{grimme_consistent_2010}, so we expect that the true binding energy lies within the range between the bare and DFT-D2 calculations.
+A previous study using the optB86b-vdW functional found a binding energy of 1.11~eV per unit cell which is well within this range \cite{wang_possibility_2016}.
+This suggests that both noncovalent and covalent interactions are needed to fully describe the absolute magnitude of the binding energy of stanene to alumina.

 The fact that the chemical binding is quite substantial at 0.50 eV/unit cell requires some explanation: naively, one might expect a wide-gap material such as alumina to be relatively inert.
 To identify the chemical interaction that drives the binding, we plotted the density of states (DOS) of the free-standing stanene layer, the bare alumina slab, and the stanene-substrate complex (Figures~\ref{fig2}(d-f)).
 The bare alumina slab displays a peak in the DOS just above the Fermi level, which represents a surface state localized to ``dangling'' orbitals on the top layer of exposed Al atoms (left panel of Figure~\ref{fig2}(b)).
 This state vanishes upon the binding of stanene---as can be seen from Figure~\ref{fig2}(f), the states of the full complex near the Fermi level are dominated by Sn orbitals.
 The unoccupied alumina orbital hybridizes with various Sn orbitals, spreading out in energy over the former alumina gap.
 In particular, a portion of this orbital forms a new bonding orbital between $-2$ and 0 eV in Figure~\ref{fig2}(f).